Mortgage Rates Dip to Lowest Since Late-2016

 How to Secure the Best Mortgage APR as Rates Fall

-Interest rates never stand still for long.
-Nobody can say for certain what mortgage rates will look like in 6 months or a year, but the evidence suggests they will keep going down.
+Interest rates fluctuate.
+Nobody can say for certain what mortgage rates will look like in 6 months or a year, but evidence suggests they will keep going down.

 - Lock in a rate